-As a school we recognise we have many opportunities to teach safeguarding, including online.
-We are aware of the following resources which could support our school
+1. As a school we recognise we have many opportunities to teach safeguarding, including online safety.
+We consider teaching safeguarding to be part of a broad and balanced curriculum.

-A wide variety of teaching and learning resources s are available both locally and nationally.
-Some of these are;

-- UKCCIS have recently published their Education for a connected world framework.
+- 2. This may include covering relevant issues through Relationships Education and Relationships and Sex Education through Personal, Social, Health and Economic education. - 3.
+We as a school acknowledge that the Government has provided regulations which will make the subjects of Relationship Education (for all primary pupils) and Relationships and Sex Education (for all secondary pupils) and Health Education (for all pupils in state-funded schools) mandatory from 2020.
+We will, as a Governing Body, consider what that means specifically for our school. - 4.
+We are aware of the following resources which could support our school / colleges - 5.
+A wide variety of teaching and learning resources are available both locally and nationally.
+Some of these are; - West Sussex Education for Safeguarding which will enable our school to identify the specific risks faced by the children in our school so we can develop our safeguarding curriculum accordingly - ii.
+UKCCIS have recently published their Education for a connected world framework.
 Online safety is a whole school and college issue.
 The framework aims to support the development of the curriculum and is of particular relevance to PSHE education and Computing.
 It is designed, however, to be usable across the curriculum and beyond and to be central to a whole school or college approach to safeguarding and online safety.
 It covers early years through to age 18.
-That is accessed here - The PSHE Association provides guidance to schools on developing their PSHE curriculum including online safety -Accessed here - Parent Zone and Google have developed Be Internet Legends a free internet safety curriculum with PSHE accredited lesson plans and teaching resources for Key Stage 2 pupils.
-Accessed here online safety training for staff will be integrated, aligned and considered as part of our overarching safeguarding approach.
-It will also be considered within our teaching and learning policy and practice.
+That is accessed here - iii.
+The PSHE Association provides guidance to schools on developing their PSHE curriculum including online safety -Accessed here - iv.
+Parent Zone and Google have developed Be Internet Legends a free internet safety curriculum with PSHE accredited lesson plans and teaching resources for Key Stage 2 pupils.
+Accessed here